 Ink Cash® Business Credit Card -The Ink Cash for Business Credit Card is a top credit cards 2015 because this card comes with everything you could want.
 Not only does it offer one of the best cash back programs and a nice sign up bonus, but this card also has one of the lengthiest intro APR’s available for business cards.
 If you need to use a credit card to finance a large business expense, you can get an intro 0% APR for 12 months.
 New cardholders can enjoy a bonus of $200 after spending $3,000 in the first 3 months of card membership -an easily attainable goal for most business owners.
 Cardholders can earn 5% cash back on the first $25,000 spent annually in combined purchases at office supply stores and on cellular phone, landline, internet, and cable TV services; earn 2% cash back on the first $25,000 spent annually in combined purchases at gas stations and restaurants, and 1% cash back on other purchases.
 Top it all off with no annual fee and the Ink Cash Business has earned our crown as a top business credit card.

 SimplyCash® Business Card from American Express -Here we have another cash back business credit card that is relatively similar to the Ink Cash Business Card from Chase.
 This card offers 5% cash back at U.S. office supply stores and on cell phone services from U.S. providers, and 1% cash back on other purchases.
 But what really makes this card stand out is that you can also earn substantial 3% cash back on the category of your choice including airfare, hotel, car rentals, U.S. gas stations, U.S. restaurants, and more.
 This makes this card appealing to any business owner no matter what they spend the most on.
-The SimplyCash Business Card from American Express also comes with no annual fee, 0% APR for 9 months on purchases, and a limited-time sign-on bonus of $250 statement credit after spending $5,000 in the first 6 months.
+The SimplyCash Business Card from American Express also comes with no annual fee, 0% APR for 9 months on purchases, and a sign-on bonus of $250 statement credit after spending $5,000 in the first 6 months.

 Ink Plus® Business Credit Card –This business credit card is similar to the previously mentioned Ink Cash Business Card, except it’s geared towards the business traveler who plans to charge a lot to the card each year.
 The most appealing part of the Chase Ink Plus Business Card is the bonus of 60,000 bonus points after you spend $5,000 in the first 3 months of card membership - equal to $600 in cash or $750 in travel expenses when redeemed through Chase Ultimate Rewards.
 You can earn 5X points per $1 on the first $50,000 spent in combined purchases at office supply stores, and on cellular phone, landline, internet, and cable TV services; earn 2X points per $1 spent on the first $50,000 spent annually in combined purchases at gas stations and hotel accommodations, and 1% cash back on other purchases.